Anarcho-pacifism: History

 "Movement for a New Society (MNS), a national network of feminist radical pacifist collectives that existed from 1971 to 1988", is sometimes identified as anarchist, although they did not identify themselves as such.
-For Andrew Cornell "MNS popularized consensus decision-making, introduced the spokescouncil method of organization to activists in the United States, and was a leading advocate of a variety of practices—communal living, unlearning oppressive behavior, creating co-operatively owned businesses—that are now often subsumed under the rubric of "prefigurative politics."
+For Andrew Cornell "MNS popularized consensus decision-making, introduced the spokescouncil method of organization to activists in the United States, and was a leading advocate of a variety of practices – communal living, unlearning oppressive behavior, creating co-operatively owned businesses – that are now often subsumed under the rubric of "prefigurative politics."
 MNS leader George Lakey stated that "anarchists claim me but I'm always a little surprised when they do because I'm fond of social democracy as it's been developed in Norway."
 Lakey has supported electoral politics, including the re-election of Barack Obama as U.S. president.

 Thought

 According to the authors of An Anarchist FAQ, "the attraction of pacifism to anarchists is clear.
 Violence is authoritarian and coercive, and so its use does contradict anarchist principles...
 (Errico) Malatesta is even more explicit when he wrote that the "main plank of anarchism is the removal of violence from human relations".

 Anarcho-pacifists tend to see the state as 'organised violence' and so they see that "it would therefore seem logical that anarchists should reject all violence".
 Anarcho-pacifism criticizes the separation between means and ends.
 "Means... must not merely be consistent with ends; this principle, though preferable to 'the end justifies the means', is based on a misleading dichotomy.
 Means are ends, never merely instrumental but also always expressive of values; means are end-creating or ends-in-the making".

 An anarcho-pacifist critique of capitalism was provided by Bart de Ligt in his The Conquest of Violence.
-An Anarchist FAQ reports how "all anarchists would agree with de Ligt on, to use the name of one of his book's chapters, "the absurdity of bourgeois pacifism."
+A report in An Anarchist FAQ describes how "all anarchists would agree with de Ligt on, to use the name of one of his book's chapters, "the absurdity of bourgeois pacifism."
 For de Ligt, and all anarchists, violence is inherent in the capitalist system and any attempt to make capitalism pacifistic is doomed to failure.
 This is because, on the one hand, war is often just economic competition carried out by other means.
 Nations often go to war when they face an economic crisis, what they cannot gain in economic struggle they attempt to get by conflict.
 On the other hand, "violence is indispensable in modern society... [because] without it the ruling class would be completely unable to maintain its privileged position with regard to the exploited masses in each country.
 The army is used first and foremost to hold down the workers... when they become discontented."
 [Bart de Ligt, Op.
 Cit., p.
 62] As long as the state and capitalism exist, violence is inevitable and so, for anarcho-pacifists, the consistent pacifist must be an anarchist just as the consistent anarchist must be a pacifist".